isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-geo-geographic.md

 A highlight of the exhibition are several pre-1800 maps that contain names such as Cinca pula, Cingatola and Sincapura.
 Could these names refer to Singapore?
 Also on display are early printed and hand-drawn maps that identify Singapore as Old Strieghts of Sincapura, lantana, Pulo Panjang and Sincapour.
 Whatever the names used, these maps clearly point to Singapore's existence before 1819 and offer a glimpse into its maritime history.
 Another highlight are the rare hand-drawn Dutch and English maps that have been borrowed from European libraries and displayed in Singapore for the first time.

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/geo-geographic/UBLCKA_COLLBN.jpg)
 <div style="background-color: white;">(Right) On this hand-drawn and coloured 1725 Dutch map depicting the southern part of the Malay Peninsula and the Riau archipelago, Singapore is marked as Oud Straat Sincapura (Old Strait of Singapore).
-The Old Strait of Singapore is the name of the maritime channel between Sentosa and Telok Blangah. <i>Courtesy Of Leiden University Library, 006-14-012.</i>
+The Old Strait of Singapore is the name of the maritime channel between Sentosa and Telok Blangah. <i>Courtesy of Leiden University Library, 006-14-012.</i>
 (Left) The Dutch merchant/traveller and historian, Jan Huygen van Linschoten (1563-1611) is credited with writing a book on the navigational routes to the elusive East Indies (referring generally to India and Southeast Asia).
 The Portuguese, who at that time controlled the lucrative spice trade to Europe, kept such information secret.
 Sailing directions and accurate maps from Linschoten's book <i>Itinerario</i> (first published in 1596), later paved the way for the Dutch and British to venture to the region.
-This cropped detail Of a larger map from the English edition of the <i>Itinerario</i>, published in 1598, shows "Sincapura" at the tip of the Malay Peninsula.
+This cropped detail of a larger map from the English edition of the <i>Itinerario</i>, published in 1598, shows "Sincapura" at the tip of the Malay Peninsula.
 Interestingly, Linschoten's map is oriented with the east at the top. with the entire region positioned on its side.
 National Library of Singapore Collection.</div>

 #### **ISLAND OF STORIES: SINGAPORE MAPS**